 Nevertheless, the end result is that the documents were missing or lost.
 For this query, the term "lost" means that the items that were supposed to be inside the envelope were unaccounted for.
 Thus, even though technically there is nothing physically "lost" from the empty envelope, the expected contents are missing, and that is what is referred to as "lost" in the context of this query and UCP 600.
-Loss in transit can be pure 'loss', e.g., the mislaying of a package, or irretrievable damage to a package (package destroyed or badly damaged, or through theft.
+Loss in transit can be pure 'loss', e.g., the mislaying of a package, or irretrievable damage to a package (package destroyed or badly damaged), or through theft, even before receipt by the courier.
+Any bank not acting in good faith loses the protection of UCP 600 including article 35.

 - 1. No. The documents, in the context of UCP 600 article 35, are to be considered as lost in transit. - 2.
-No. The decision is to be made solely upon the basis of UCP 600 article 35. - 3.
-The nominated bank had already pursued the best course of action by sending a copy of the compliant documents to the issuing bank whilst making a claim by authenticated message.
+No. The decision is to be made solely upon the basis of UCP 600 article 35. - The nominated bank had already pursued the best course of action by sending a copy of the compliant documents to the issuing bank whilst making a claim by authenticated message.
 The issuing bank should honour in accordance with UCP 600 article 35. - 4.
-The applicant, who requested issuance subject to UCP 600 including application of article 35, would be required to arrange (and pay for) a shipping guarantee for the release of the cargo.
+The applicant, who requested issuance subject to UCP 600, needs to agree with the carrier the conditions under which the goods can be released.
+It is usual that the carrier will require a shipping guarantee issued in its favour by order and at the cost of the applicant.

-The opinion(s) rendered on this query reflect the opinion of the ICC Banking Commission's Technical Advisers based on the facts under "QUOTE" above.
-They do not necessarily reflect the opinion of the ICC Banking Commission until the Banking Commission renders its approval or disapproval of these opinion(s) at the next scheduled meeting.
+The opinion(s) rendered on this query reflect the opinion of the ICC Banking Commission based on the facts under "QUOTE" above.